BlastLauncher/blast/README.md

 pnpm react-devtools
 ```

-And start the application.
+Then start the application(The devtool must be run before the application started).
 It should automatically connect to the React DevTools.

 ![react-devtools](./docs/media/react_dev_tools.png)